 Section 9: The Executive Committee shall have the power to declare a position vacant when necessary.
 An office shall be declared vacant if an officer is absent at three (3) consecutive meetings, unless previously excused by the presiding officer.
 Meetings will be interpreted as meaning: Executive Committee, Board of Directors, and General Membership meetings during the fiscal year.
 A position can also be declared vacant if it is a proven that the member has violated article(s) of the Board Commitment Form agreement.

-Section 10: An officer of a local PTA or council may be removed from office by a two-thirds vote of the membership present at a regularly scheduled meeting or at a meeting called for such purpose, should there be cause for removal, such as violation of the ethics, policies, or principles of PTA.
+Section 10: An officer of a local PTA or council may be removed from office by a two-thirds vote of the membership present at a regularly scheduled meeting or at a meeting called for such purpose.
+Best practices for current officer removal can be found in WSPTA Policy.

 Section 11: If a vacancy occurs in an office the Executive Committee may appoint an acting officer to serve in the position until the next General Membership meeting when nominations shall be taken from the floor with the consent of the nominees.

-Section 12: The Council shall pay registration fees for four (4) attendees to the State PTA Convention.
-Attendees to the annual State PTA Convention shall be determined in the following priority order: Outgoing President, Incoming President, Incoming Treasurer, Incoming Secretary, Incoming Executive Vice President, Incoming Advocacy Director, Outgoing Vice President, Outgoing Treasurer, Outgoing Secretary, Outgoing Advocacy Director and other VPs as space is available.
-The State PTA Convention Voting Delegates shall total four (4), according to the WSPTA Uniform Bylaws.
-The first four available attendees in priority order shall be the voting delegates.
+Section 12: The Council shall pay registration fees for four (4) voting delegates to the State PTA Convention.
+Voting delegates to the annual State PTA Convention shall be determined in the following priority order: Outgoing President, Incoming President, Incoming Treasurer, Incoming Secretary, Incoming Executive Vice President, Incoming Advocacy Director, Outgoing Vice President, Outgoing Treasurer, Outgoing Secretary, Outgoing Advocacy Director and other VPs as space is available.
+The State PTA Convention Voting Delegates shall total four (4), according to the WSPTA Uniform Bylaws..

 Section 13: The council will ensure that each executive committee member attends a minimum of one approved WSPTA training during the PTA year.
 Further, at least one member of the executive committee will attend PTA and the Law during the PTA year.

-Section 14: The Council Legislative Assembly Voting Delegates shall be the Advocacy Director(s) and three other delegates selected by the Board of Directors.
+Section 14: The Council Legislative Assembly Voting Delegates shall be the Advocacy Director(s) and up to three other delegates selected by the Board of Directors to comprise the four voting delegates.
 In the event the Advocacy Director(s) cannot attend the Assembly, the Board of Directors shall select a replacement.
 The Council shall pay registration fees for the four (4) voting delegates and the expense of a shared hotel room.

 Section 15: The President is authorized to communicate publicly representing the Council on actions proposed or approved.
 Communication on behalf of the Council and its board of directors must be reviewed in advance by the President including information posted via website, social media, email, correspondence and text.